A Lifelong Pursuit of Understanding: Trauma, Science, and Personal Transformation

 I later read his books Behave and Determined, which significantly deepened my understanding of human behavior, neuroscience, and the biological roots of trauma.

-Over the years, my self-directed education has drawn from a wide range of scientific literature and academic lectures.
-I never set out to earn a formal PhD; instead, my goal was to expand my knowledge and deepen my understanding—driven by the same relentless curiosity I had as a child, constantly asking “why” or “how,” often to the frustration of adults and teachers.
-A formative moment in this journey came when I discovered the work of neuroscientist Dr. James Fallon.
-His book The Psychopath Inside, which includes an analysis of his own brain scans, offered insights that helped me make sense of my own family history.
-Through that lens, I came to recognize that my mother exhibited traits consistent with narcissistic personality disorder, while my father closely matched the clinical profile of a Type 1 psychopath.
+Over the years, my self-directed education has drawn from a broad range of scientific literature and academic lectures.
+I never set out to earn a formal PhD; rather, my goal has always been to expand my knowledge and deepen my understanding—driven by the same relentless curiosity I had as a child, constantly asking “why” or “how,” often to the exasperation of adults and teachers.

 My life had long been shaped by complex health challenges.
 I was first diagnosed with adrenal insufficiency in 1979.
 In 2007, an MRI revealed further spinal complications, including Chiari malformation, spinal stenosis, and Tarlov cysts at the coccyx and T11–T12 vertebrae.
 In 2016, I underwent spinal surgery at L4–L5, which resulted in a severe case of sepsis caused by contaminated hardware.
 Subsequent infections—Staphylococcus epidermidis, Peptostreptococcus, Staphylococcus caprae, and Corynebacterium—required prolonged treatment with IV vancomycin and oral ciprofloxacin.
 Recovery was extensive and further complicated by serious side effects from these medications.